kdoore/CS2335-Gitbook/project-2-list-of-steps.md

      * `StateManager.instanceRef.SwitchState (new EndState ());`

-##Troubleshooting Issues when trying to change scenes
+##Troubleshooting Issues - Scene Change

 **1. StartGame in BeginScene**
 The most important thing to check is that you're always starting your game in the BeginScene.
 Otherwise, the StateManager will have incorrect code executing, because we hard-coded the starting state in StateManager to be the BeginState.